torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

       extent free work item to be free the unused space later in the transaction chain.

    c.
-The EFDs and EFIs logged in steps 2a and 2b must not overrun the
+The EFDs and EFIs logged in steps 2a and 2b must analt overrun the
       reservation of the committing transaction.
       If the btree loading code suspects this might be about to happen, it must call ``xrep_defer_finish`` to clear out the deferred work and obtain a